awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/AutoScalingGroupLifecycle.md

 + You create a scaling policy to automatically increase the size of the group based on a specified increase in demand\.
 For more information, see [Dynamic scaling for Amazon EC2 Auto Scaling](as-scale-based-on-demand.md)\.
 + You set up scaling by schedule to increase the size of the group at a specific time\.
 For more information, see [Scheduled scaling for Amazon EC2 Auto Scaling](schedule_time.md)\.

-When a scale\-out event occurs, the Auto Scaling group launches the required number of EC2 instances, using its assigned launch configuration\.
+When a scale\-out event occurs, the Auto Scaling group launches the required number of EC2 instances, using its assigned launch template\.
 These instances start in the `Pending` state\.
 If you add a lifecycle hook to your Auto Scaling group, you can perform a custom action here\.
 For more information, see [Lifecycle hooks](#as-lifecycle-hooks)\.

 When each instance is fully configured and passes the Amazon EC2 health checks, it is attached to the Auto Scaling group and it enters the `InService` state\.
 The instance is counted against the desired capacity of the Auto Scaling group\.